brian-carroll/elm_c_wasm/NOTES.md

 It leaves update and subs alone.
 They get straight to Platform_initialize. view gets wrapped in to make a stepper

+## compiler support for Platform & Scheduler
+review code gen for managers & platform leaf some literal-like mechanism for manager 'home' enum

+## debug & testing for Platform & Scheduler

+### app
+Start with an app whose init cmd is just `Task.succeed 123` or something Then move on to more complex Task chains

+### Scheduler code testing
+- create tasks of every constructor and step them
+- create some chains that receive fx
+- step it and see the queue working

+### Platform code testing
+- copy compiled code from a test app to isolate platform.c code without JS
+- test config & instantiation process for Task effect manager
+- push a Cmd through the full pipe sendToApp -> enqueueEffects -> gatherEffects -> dispatchEffects

 ## Relative perf
 - Updates and stuff take no time compared to view, and our view takes twice as long as JS.
 - Our slowest update is CompletedFeedLoad (loads of JSON arriving and lots of encode/decode nonsense) but it's still only 5ms
 - Our worst view cycle is 36ms vs JS 14ms

 **Vdom dominates performance** so all this other stuff is less important!
+But I wanna.
+It's better.

 ## TODO